jdsutherland/re-former/README.md

 # Re-Former

-This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
-Find it at http://www.theodinproject.com
+An exercise in grokking Rails form helpers.
+Allows create/update on User resource.
+Part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.

 ## Recap
 1. Generate User model